aaronparker/image-customise/docs/install.md

 Use `Install-Defaults.ps1 -Language "<language code>"` to install a language pack and set local settings for a specified language.
 This parameter supports the **bcp47** tag of the language to install (e.g., `en-AU`, `en-GB`, `fr-FR`).
 No locale, regional settings or language packs will be installed unless this parameter is specified.

 This uses the [Install-Language](https://learn.microsoft.com/en-au/powershell/module/languagepackmanagement/install-language) module to install the appropriate language pack.
-This module is only available on current version of Windows 10 and Windows 11 - installation of a language pack on Windows Server is not yet supported.
+This module is only available on current version of Windows 10, Windows 11 and Windows Server 2025.

 !!! note